-Any employee or covered individual is encouraged to report retaliatory behavior to a supervisor, manager or the Vice President of Human Resources.
-Anyone who witnesses or becomes aware of potential instances of retaliation should report such behavior to a supervisor, manager, or the Vice President of Human Resources.
+Any employee or covered individual is encouraged to report retaliatory behavior to a supervisor, manager, the Director of Human Resources, or the Senior Vice President of Human Resources.
+Anyone who witnesses or becomes aware of potential instances of retaliation should report such behavior to a supervisor, manager, the Director of Human Resources, or the Senior Vice President of Human Resources.